randy3k/ProjectManager/README.md

 #### Create new project

 Just drag some folders to Sublime Text and then "Add Folder".
+The project files will be created in `Packages/Users/Projects/`.

 #### Add existing projects to Project Manager